valentingalea/splash-damage-talks/mdx/UE4.md

 ## Hardware

 - Everyday work is very CPU intensive
-- CPU cores
+- CPU hardware threads
-  *  8 -> 16: ~95% performance increase
-  * 16 -> 32: 1.7x faster
+  * jump from 8 to 16 substantial (2x)
-  * 16 -> 64: 2.1x faster
+  * same from 16 to 32
-- RAM
-  * 16-64 GB TODO: confirm
+  * dimishing returns after
-- Disk space
+- Distributed compilation
-  * 1 TB SSD + 2 TB mechanical drive
-  * some projects push requirements (more SSD's, larger mechanical)
+  * _Incredibuild_ for some projects
+  * we also tried _Fastbuild_
+    * free but more difficult to integrate

 ---
 ## Build Farm

 - Configuration / layout different per project
-- Sweetspot for price/performance for us 32 thread CPUs
+- Sweetspot price / performance for us 32 thread CPUs
-  * Good performer: 16c/32t Threadripper 1950x
+  * Good performer: 16c/32t AMD Threadripper 1950x
 - Orchestration
-  * TeamCity majority of projects
+  * _TeamCity_ majority of projects
-  * Jenkins as well
+  * _Jenkins_ as well

-SLIDE: is it worth showing the table with hardware types / times?

 ---
 ## Infrastructure-As-Code